 Brian Jeffries – Wyoming Pipeline Authority

-- The average of the Inside FERC Monthly Index Prices for Colorado Interstate Gas (CIG), Kern River Transmission (KERN), and Northwest Pipeline (NWPL) for May 2018 is $1.87.
+- The average of the Inside FERC Monthly Index Prices for Colorado Interstate Gas (CIG), Kern River Transmission (KERN), and Northwest Pipeline (NWPL) for July 2018 is $2.19.
 This basket of index prices is representative of the price of natural gas delivered into the interstate pipeline grid in Wyoming.
-NYMEX for May 2018 settled at $2.82 yielding a basis differential of MINUS $0.95 per MMBtu.
-See item 1 below for a discussion of the basis differential.
+NYMEX for July 2018 settled at $3.00 yielding a basis differential of MINUS $0.81 per MMBtu.
+Gas produced in the Rockies continues to suffer from greater Canadian and Permian Basin production thus suppressing prices in markets served by Rockies gas.

 2 – Differential in price suffered by Wyoming Natural Gas from January 1993 to the present

-5 – Temperature deviation from normal forecast for upcoming June-July-August
+4 – Temperature deviation from normal forecast for upcoming July-August-September

 Click image to enlarge

-6 – Precipitation deviation from normal forecast for upcoming June-July-August
+5 – Precipitation deviation from normal forecast for upcoming July-August-September

 Click image to enlarge

-7 – Price differential between Wyoming sweet crude oil as reported to the Energy Information Administration (EIA) and the corresponding monthly average NYMEX WTI crude oil futures prompt month contract through January 2018.
-Owing to reporting delays in the collection of data on crude oil purchases by the EIA, the data is only available on a three to four month lag
+6 – A chart showing the price differential between Wyoming sweet crude oil as reported to the Energy Information Administration (EIA) and the corresponding monthly average NYMEX WTI crude oil futures prompt month contract through April 2018.
+Owing to reporting delays in the collection of data on crude oil purchases by the EIA, the data is only available on a three to four month lag.